 > Lumpini Park Bangkok <

 – Christmas at Central World Bangkok

 After breakfast this morning (Thur, 21st) we decided to take in the beautiful weather at Bangkok’s Lumphini Park.
 Much like Central Park in New York City, Lumphini is a large 142-acre oasis in the heart of the busy Thai city where people can jog, bike, rent paddle boats, and picnic away from the busyness of city life.

 But how is this park different than most all other parks?
-It the home of hundreds of Giant Monitor Lizards!
-The lizards, however, are not dangerous to humans, eating mainly dead fish, turtles and birds.
+It is the home of hundreds of Giant Monitor Lizards!
+The lizards, however, are not dangerous to humans, eating mainly dead fish, turtles, and birds.